Mick Allan: International representative rowing

 Selection racing for the 1958 Cardiff Commonwealth Games was conducted in January 1958 and New South Wales oarsmen and combinations dominated.
 The New South Wales eight was selected in toto to race as the Australian eight with Allan in the seven seat.
 In Cardiff the eight rowed to a silver medal and four of the crew with Allan at three also raced as a coxed four and took a bronze medal.

 For the 1960 Rome Olympics the Australian eight was the winning King's Cup West Australian eight.
-A coxed four was selected as the fourth priority boat and a New South Wales four was picked with Allan in the bow seat.
+A coxed four was selected as the fourth priority boat and a New South Wales four was picked with Allan in the two seat.
 In Rome they were the only Australian crew to make the Olympic final and finished in fifth place.

 At the 1964 Tokyo Olympics Allan again represented Australia in the two seat of an all Sydney Rowing Club men's coxed four.
 They placed tenth.